developingAlex/instarails/README.md

         `Shrine.plugin :activerecord # or :sequel`
     1. Comment out the last line as that is for non-rails apps judging by the comment
-1. Copy the code from the [examples image_uploader model](https://github.com/erikdahlstrand/shrine-rails-example/blob/master/app/models/image_uploader.rb) and paste into your own image_uploader.rb file stored in app/models, here's the code:
+1. Copy the code from the [examples image_uploader model](https://github.com/erikdahlstrand/shrine-rails-example/blob/master/app/models/image_uploader.rb) and paste into your own image_uploader.rb file stored in a new folder you'll create within the app folder called 'uploaders', here's the code:

     ```ruby
     require "image_processing/mini_magick"